Twin Cities, Gemini

 She blinked and squinted.

 It was pitch black.
 She couldn’t even tell if she was looking at the sky or the ground.
-If it were the sky, she figured she’d at least be able to see the city lights reflected back by the smog clouds, but there was nothing.
+If it was the sky, she figured she’d at least be able to see the city lights reflected back by the smog clouds, but there was nothing.

 Was she dreaming?
 No. It’d be a terrible dream if she felt this awful.
+Was she dead then?

-And then she heard the screams; the pit-pat-pit-pat of gunfire that reminded her more of Werner’s side of things than her own; and the blaring of sirens.
+And then she heard the screams, the pit-pat-pit-pat of gunfire that reminded her more of Werner’s side of things than her own, and the blaring of sirens.